TheSpaghettiDetective/obico-server/docs/advanced_config.md

 ## Running TSD with Nvidia GPU acceleration

-This is only available on Linux based host machine
+This is only available on Linux based host machines

 In addition to the steps in [README](../README.md), you will need to:

 - [Install Cuda driver](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) on your server.